Ä¢¹½ÊÓÆµ

 A relatively large number of people in Edmondson telecommute to their jobs.
 Overall, about 11.76% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Edmondson is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Edmondson does not have a public transit system used by locals to get to and from work.

 The citizens of Edmondson have a very low rate of college education: just 9.78% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.